 Lonely Planet, Morocco

-I’ve lived in the medieval city of Fez, Morocco, for 14 years.
+I’ve lived in the medieval city of Fez, Morocco, for 15 years.
 My first ever Lonely Planet gig was the small Fez Encounter, sadly now out of print.
 I have subsequently contributed to two Morocco guidebooks, covering the Mediterranean Coast and the Rif, the Atlantic Coast, and the Imperial Cities, the Middle Atlas and the East.
-My latest article on the Fes Festival of Sufi Culture was published here on the Lonely Planet website in October 2018, and my latest article on the Fes Festival of World Sacred Music is published here.
+My article on the Fes Festival of Sufi Culture was published here on the Lonely Planet website in October 2018, and my latest article on the Fes Festival of World Sacred Music is published here.
 In September 2019, I’m heading back for more Lonely Planet research in the Middle Atlas region for Lonely Planet’s upcoming country guide and a brand new Best of Morocco (publication delayed until 2021).
 You can listen to me talking about this region on Mandy Sinclair’s podcast, Why Morocco?

 Lonely Planet, Madagascar

 My first trip to Madagascar was in 1999 when I researched indigenous essential oils such as ravensara and katrafay.
 I returned in 2009, just after a coup, to research the Madagascar chapter for the Africa guidebook.
 My last trip was in June 2015 to research the north and east of the country for the country guidebook published in June 2016.
 I was able to revisit the national parks east of the capital, Tana, as well as Diego Suarez in the north and Toamasina in the east.
 New territory for me on this trip was the glorious Nosy Be and surrounding islands in the north west, and the Pangalanes Canal on the east coast.

 Lonely Planet, West Africa